Azrael3000/Crixus/README.md

 2. Import a geometry
 3. Import an STL file and convert it to a geometry (Salome 7.2 and older)

 With the release of Salome 7.4 the last option is no longer available.
 The user can now import a STL file directly in the geometry module and use this as a basis for meshing.
-Useres of Salome 7.2 and less should read the following paragraph that details how STL files can be imported in these older versions.
+Users of Salome 7.2 and less should read the following paragraph that details how STL files can be imported in these older versions.

 Open a new study in Salome (File->New) and switch to the mesh module.
 Import an STL file (_File->Import->STL File_) and rename it to "Mesh\_import".
 After that load the script (_File->Load Script_) which is located in _$(CRIXUS\_PATH)/resources/_ and is called "convert\_stl\_to\_geometry.py".
 Next switch to the geometry module and you should be able to see a geometry called "stl\_geometry".